Artie Lange's Beer League

 Artie Lange's Beer League (also known simply as Beer League) is a 2006 American comedy film written and produced by, and starring, Artie Lange.
-It was released in select theaters on September 15, 2006 in the New Jersey, New York, Cleveland, and Philadelphia areas.
+It was released in select theaters on September 15, 2006, in the New Jersey, New York, Cleveland and Philadelphia areas.

-As of 2022, Beer League remains Lange's only lead role in a film.

 Plot

-Artie DeVanzo (Artie Lange) is an unemployed town drunk who plays softball with his buddies Maz (Ralph Macchio) and Johnny (Jimmy Palumbo) for Ed's Bar and Swill.
-Their arch-rival is Manganelli Fitness, led by Dennis Manganelli (Anthony DeSando).
+Artie DeVanzo is an unemployed town drunk who plays softball with his buddies Maz and Johnny for Ed's Bar and Swill.
+Their arch-rival is Manganelli Fitness, led by Dennis Manganelli.
 After the teams brawl during the first game of the year, the town's police chief decides whichever team finishes best in the league that season can still play in the league, and whichever team loses is out for good.

-Artie lives at home with his mother (Laurie Metcalf) and can never hold a job or a girlfriend for very long.
-After a night out with his pals, he ends up at a diner for late night food, where he sees old flame Linda Salvo (Cara Buono) out with her friends.
+Artie lives at home with his mother and can never hold a job or a girlfriend for very long.
+After a night out with his pals, he ends up at a diner for late night food, where he sees old flame Linda Salvo out with her friends.
 Artie abandons his friends and starts some small talk with Linda, which results in a one-night stand.
 At first Linda is disgusted and annoyed that she let herself fall into another meaningless encounter, but Artie decides to actually try to attempt a more meaningful relationship with her.

 The Ed's team, traditionally a league doormat, decides to actually practice in an attempt to beat out Manganelli and stay in the league.
 The regular season is highlighted by Maz's bachelor party and wedding, and Johnny's attempt to bat .700 for the year.

 The team charges up the standings to qualify for the championship game against the four-time defending champions from Manganelli Fitness.
 However, 'Dirt', Ed's Bar and Swill's team pitcher, collapses and dies from a heart attack at practice in the days leading up to the championship.
 After the funeral, the rest of the team drinks heavily in homage to Dirt before they play in the championship game scheduled for that afternoon.